Minimizing Reachability Times on Temporal Graphs via Shifting Labels

+The results above indicate that if we want to prove any positive result, then we need to either restrict the underlying graph structure, or study the unconstrained version of \reachfast.
+On the other hand, we can design a polynomial-time algorithm, termed Algorithm \ref{alg:one-source}, for \reachfast, when there is a single source.
+We will utilize Observation~\ref{obs:delaying} and \ifshort wlog \fi \iflong without loss of generality \fi we will assume that all the labels appear at the first time step; thus we have to consider only delaying operations. \iflong Recall, due to Observation \ref{obs:delaying}, any solution given by our algorithms for a graph $G$ would also be a solution for every graph $G'$ that has the same vertex and edge set, and each edge has the same number of labels but with arbitrary values. \fi

-We now provide an algorithm that solves the unconstrained version of the \reachfast problem in polynomial time for a single source \(v\).
-Algorithm \ref{alg:one-source} uses a greedy approach where in a round $r$, the algorithm checks every vertex $u$ that has been reached by the source vertex $v$ by time $t_r$, and delays every incident unused temporal edge to time $t_{r+1}$ if the node $w$ that shares the edge has not yet been reached.
+Algorithm \ref{alg:one-source} uses a greedy approach.
+In every round $r$, it checks every vertex $u$ that has been reached by the source by time $t_r$, and delays every incident unused temporal edge $uw$ to the time step with the minimum arrival time to $w$, if vertex $w$ has not yet been reached by source vertex $v$.